 Is the Imaginarium open to the public?

 Yes, there are usually three regularly scheduled public shows each month.
-For public show information and pricing, click here.
+For public show info, click here.

 How can school groups book visits to the Imaginarium?